nutanixdev/terraform_blog/README.md

-#Replace the variables in terraform.tfvars file with values for your environment.
+Updates the values in [terraform.tfvars](terraform.tfvars) for your environment.